UlyssesZh/UlyssesZh.github.io/_posts/2024-01-08-nmcli-eduroam.md

 title: Using nmcli to connect to eduroam in UCSB
 date: 2024-01-08 09:03:36
 categories:
   - guide
 tags:
   - linux
   - school
 layout: post
+excerpt: >
-excerpt: 'Use nmcli to connect to eduroam in UCSB without using the configuration assistant tool provided by eduroam.'
+  Use nmcli to connect to eduroam in UCSB without using the configuration assistant tool provided by eduroam.
 ---

 Save this certificate to some file, say `/YOUR/PATH/TO/ca.pem`: